kbss-cvut/termit-docker/README.md

 - [OntoGrapher](https://github.com/datagov-cz/ontoGrapher/tree/standalone) (standalone branch)
 - [Keycloak](https://www.keycloak.org/)

-## Prerequisities
+## Prerequisites

 - Docker 23.0.1 or later & Docker Compose installed (and accessible under the current user).

 ### Resource Requirements

 - TermIt: at least 512MB RAM (1GB and more is optimal), at least 2 CPUs
-    - In case more users create and edit terms in TermIt, more CPUs is recommended
+    - In case more users create and edit terms in TermIt, more CPUs are recommended
 - TermIt UI: 100MB RAM
 - GraphDB: at least 2GB RAM (depending on the amount of data stored), 1 CPU
 - Annotace: at least 512MB RAM
 - OntoGrapher: same as TermIt UI
 - Keycloak + Postgres: (1CPU and approx. 512MB RAM)

-Ideally, the whole deployment should have at least 4GB RAM available, with at least 2-3 CPU cores.
+Ideally, the whole deployment should have at least 4GB RAM available, with at least 2–3 CPU cores.

 ## Running TermIt